 - show companies how to narrow the focus to only metrics that can directly affect the health of their business - help these companies use the right data to gauge the success of their product management and marketing efforts, then improve those initiatives that aren't working.

 Customer Lifecycle

-- Acquisition: Where are customers coming from? - Activation: How to turn customers into active customers. - Retention: How to make potential customers come back. - Referral: How to get customers to recommend your service. - Revenue: How to turn potential customers into paying customers.
+- Acquisition: Where do users come from? - Activation: How to turn users into active customers. - Retention: How to make customers come back. - Referral: How to get customers recommend your service. - Revenue: How to make customers pay.